Survey of specialty and associate specialist (SAS) and locally employed (LE) doctors

 - Bullying and undermining

-Your answers will be valuable.
-The findings will help us identify key trends and pinpoint the specific needs this group of doctors face.
+The findings will help us identify key trends and pinpoint the specific needs of this group of doctors.

 Later this year we’ll publish the aggregated results and report on key findings across the UK.
 We’ll use this information to work with healthcare organisations to pinpoint how we can collectively support SAS and LE doctors, now and in the future.